E1win/productivity-extension/README.md

 # productivity-extension
-Includes motivational quotes, website tracker and to-do list.
+Chrome extension that changes the new tab to include motivational quotes, website tracker and to-do list.